 Request for proposal (RFP): Define the main problem

 If you’re wondering how to write an RFP to evaluate your potential suppliers right now, feel free to download our tool, created by comparing over a few hundred Requests for Proposal sent by clients from around the world.
-And if you need a personalised help on your business case, contact us and let our advisor conduct a detailed analysis of your business referring to the model of the organisation, your business goals, factors blocking its development, and finally, design of the dedicated solution, which should cooperate with the existing software.
+And if you need a personalised help on your business case, contact us and let our advisor conduct a detailed analysis of your business referring to the model of the organisation, your business goals, factors blocking its development, and finally, design of the dedicated solution, which should work with other existing software.

 Request for quotation: Stick to the terms

-Keep an eye on the communication
+Keep an eye on communication

 - Understand each other.
 Sometimes specialists in a given field use highly technical language.
 If you communicate that something is unclear to you, they will certainly present it in a more accessible way.

 - Choose well.
 A software development team consists of professionals with extensive experience, who happily support your decision-making process, presenting the advantages/disadvantages of various options.
 Together you will make the best choice possible.